 SLCP provides a Converged Assessment Framework that aims to improve working conditions in global apparel and footwear factories.
-International Associates Limited provides Verifiers to suppliers and Brands.
+International Associates Limited provides Verifiers to suppliers and brands.
 Carrying out on-site verification using the data collation tool.

 What is SLCP?

 SLCP is a multi-stakeholder program aiming to improve working conditions within the global apparel and footwear sectors.
-SLCP has over 200 signatories, including manufacturers, brands, civil society, standard holders, (inter) governmental organisations and service providers.
+SLCP has over 200 signatories, including manufacturers, brands, civil society, standard holders, (inter) governmental organizations, and service providers.
 SLCP signatories jointly develop and maintain the Converged Assessment Framework.

 Collaborating on this program enables both International Associates Limited, suppliers, Brands and SLCP to jointly meet the mission to improve working conditions in the global apparel and footwear industries and positively impact the people working in supply chains.